neutr0nian/stack-overflow/README.md

-# Stack Overflow Plus - A new design concept for stack overflow buil with React and Tailwind
+# Stack Overflow Plus - A new design concept for stack overflow built with React and Tailwind

 Designed a new concept of stack overflow with a refreshing and more organized UI.
 Creating it using ReactJS for front-end and stack exchange APIs.
 Featuring it with dark mode and additional features like search and pin or save a question/article.